niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 Copy steps 5 to 7 in this guide: https://github.com/lbg-cloud-platform/playpen-incubationlab-jenkins/tree/main/Build%20Labs/build-lab-2-freestyle_job

 3. Now we should be able to authenticate with GitHub which should allow us to clone the repo.
 Replace the stage that is already in your pipeline with our new first stage 'checkout and clone python app repo'.
 To clone the repo, we use the Jenkins Git step.
-The git step performas a clone from a specified repository, using the pat credential we just generated.
+The git step performs a clone from a specified repository, using the pat credential we just generated.
 In this case, we use the GitHub pat as our credentials, we checkout the capstone project repo, to the specific branch feature/capstone_solution.

 For more information: https://www.jenkins.io/doc/pipeline/steps/git/
 ```